nuuuwan/lk_parliament_docs/tests/data/en.md

     2. The Head of the relevant public entity shall take, or in the event that he is not the disciplinary authority of the officer alleged to have committed the   financial misconduct, shall immediately inform the disciplinary authority of the disciplinary action against the officer or employee who is liable to the financial misconduct under subsection (1).

     3. ( a ) Where an offence under this Act or any regulation or rule made thereunder is committed by a body of persons, if such body of persons is -
-        - (i) a body corporate, every director and officer of such body corporate including the chief executive officer, the principal executive officer or the chief administrative officer as the case may be of that body corporate; or
+        i. a body corporate, every director and officer of such body corporate including the chief executive officer, the principal executive officer or the chief administrative officer as the case may be of that body corporate; or
             - (ii) a partnership, every partner of such partnership,
             - shall be deemed to have committed that offence.

-        - ( b ) The Secretary of the Ministry of the relevant Minister shall immediately take disciplinary action against the body of persons who is liable for the financial misconduct under paragraph ( a ):
+        b.
+The Secretary of the Ministry of the relevant Minister shall immediately take disciplinary action against the body of persons who is liable for the financial misconduct under paragraph ( a ):
             - Provided that any officer or body of persons as the case may be, shall not be deemed to have committed such offence, if such person proves to the satisfaction of the disciplinary authority that such offence was committed without his knowledge or that such person exercised all due diligence as was necessary, to prevent the commission of such offence.

 65. **Report the non- compliance to the Cabinet of Ministers** - The Chief Accounting Officer, through the relevant Minister shall report to the Cabinet of Ministers, any non– compliance of a public entity coming under the purview of such Minister, with the requirements stipulated under this Act or any regulations made thereunder.
     - PART XVI